-Pending regulatory approvals, construction of the PennEast Pipeline Project is anticipated to begin in the second half of 2018.
+Pending regulatory approvals, construction of the PennEast Pipeline Project is anticipated to begin in 2019.

 - Depending on weather and material availability, construction may take between seven months and a year to complete.

 - Contractors are chosen through a bidding process by which PennEast assesses each interested contractor’s history and commitment to safety and compliance.

 - Throughout construction, a chief environmental inspector and two environmental inspectors will be on site for each of the four spreads to ensure compliance with permits, regulations and industry best practices.

 - The Pipeline will have a 36-inch minimum cover of soil in all areas, except where rock prevents this depth.
 This depth of cover is in compliance with – and exceeds – U.S. Department of Transportation requirements.